tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 	Cloning the wiki gives you a copy of the content on your local machine.
 Git is *distributed* version control software, so everyone has his or her own copy.
 You will clone this wiki on your local machine; the version in the cloud on GitHub is referred to as "origin."

 	More than just copying the files, though, when you clone a repo, you initialize Git in the folder where you clone the repo.
 Initializing Git means Git will create an invisible Git folder in that directory, and Git will start tracking your edits to the files, providing version control.
-With Git initialized, you can run "pull" commands to get updates of the online repository (origin) pulled down to your local copy.
-You can also commit your changes and then push your changes back up to the origin repository if you're entitled as a collaborator for the project.
+With Git initialized, you can run `pull` commands to get updates of the online repository (origin) pulled down to your local copy.
+You can also `commit` your changes and then `push` your changes back up to the origin repository if you're entitled as a collaborator for the project.

 	The "Clone this wiki locally" link allows you to easily insert the URL into a `git clone {url}` command in your terminal.